Skip to main content

 Geology

-The Kuyalnik Estuary is a limnic body occupying a drowned river valley that was separated from the Black Sea by coastal sand bar development during the Holocene.
+The Kuialnyk Estuary is a limnic body occupying a drowned river valley that was separated from the Black Sea by coastal sand bar development during the Holocene.
 The estuary bed consists of thick deposits of therapeutic black muds rich in hydrogen sulfide, accumulated over thousands of years of organic matter decomposition in anaerobic conditions.
 The surrounding terrain consists of Neogene limestone and clay formations overlain by loess deposits.
 The sand bar consists of marine-transported sand and shell material maintained by longshore drift.

 Climate And Weather